GeminiDRSoftware/gmmpsdoc/installation.rst

 Installation
 ============

 Unless there are known compilation issues for your operating system you should first try to compile *GMMPS* from source.
-This helps ensure compatibility with your system and avoids Gatekeeper problems on macOS 10.15 (Catalina) and 11.0 (Big Sur).
+This helps ensure compatibility with your system and avoids Gatekeeper problems on macOS 10.15 (Catalina) and newer.
 There are known problems with compiling *GMMPS* on Ubuntu 17/18, and Fedora 28 and macOS 11.0.
 Please use the compatible binary releases on these operating systems.

 To compile *GMMPS* from raw sources, do: ::